Cerdelga (Eliglustat)

 Drug Interactions

-Grapefruit interaction: Avoid grapefruit or grapefruit products as they may increase Cerdelga levels in your blood to dangerous levels.
+Grapefruit interaction: Avoid grapefruit or grapefruit products as they may increase Cerdelga levels in your blood.

 Alcohol & Driving